sethen/rocket-science/README.md

 ## Max Sub Array
 You can find the implementation of Max Sub Array at [./src/algorithms/sliding-window/max-sub-array/index.ts](./src/algorithms/sliding-window/max-sub-array/index.ts)

-The Maximum Subarray problem involves finding the contiguous subarray within a given array of integers that has the largest sum.
+The Max Sub Array problem involves finding the contiguous subarray within a given array of integers that has the largest sum.

 ### Steps:
-* Start from the first element and keep a running sum of the current subarray.
+* Start from the first element and keep a running sum of the current sub array
-* If the running sum becomes negative, reset it to the current element (because a negative sum would reduce the overall maximum).
+* If the running sum becomes negative, reset it to the current element (because a negative sum would reduce the overall max)
-* Track the maximum sum encountered during the process.
+* Track the max sum encountered during the process
-* Continue until all elements have been processed.
+* Continue until all elements have been processed

 ### Example:
-For an array `[-2, 1, -3, 4, -1, 2, 1, -5, 4]`, the maximum subarray is `[4, -1, 2, 1]`, with a sum of `6`.
+For an array `[-2, 1, -3, 4, -1, 2, 1, -5, 4]`, the max sub array is `[4, -1, 2, 1]`, with a sum of `6`.

 ### Time Complexity:
 **O(n)**, where n is the number of elements, using Kadane's Algorithm, which processes each element once.
-The maximum subarray problem is useful in scenarios that require finding the largest sum in a sequence of numbers, such as financial analyses or performance evaluations.
+The max sub array problem is useful in scenarios that require finding the largest sum in a sequence of numbers, such as financial analyses or performance evaluations.

 ### Resources
 * Python implementation - [Maximum Subarray - Amazon Coding Interview Question - Leetcode 53 - Python](https://www.youtube.com/watch?v=5WZl3MMT0Eg)